ganesshkumar/ganesshkumar.github.io/src/pages/articles/2014-01-29-hacking-robinhood-io-waiting-queue.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
 title: Hacking robinhood.io's Waiting Queue
-description: Discover how I managed to move up the waiting queue for Robinhood.io's pre-registration by leveraging referral links and email addresses, and learn about the subsequent changes to their policy.
+description: Learn how I jumped the Robinhood.io pre-registration queue using referrals and emails, and the policy changes that followed.
 author: Ganessh Kumar
 pubDate: 2014-01-29
 date: 2014-01-29